-One of the famous road trips, where people like to go on a long drive is from Kottayam to Vagamon.
-Vagamon is a hill station that is situated at a height of 1200 meters from sea level.
+One of the famous road trips, people like to go on a long drive, is from Kottayam to Vagamon.
+Vagamon is a hill station situated 1200 meters from sea level.
 Vagamon is also known as the Paradise of Kerala.
-The trip if taken in a rental car in Kottayam takes around 1.5 hours to reach.
+The trip, if taken in a rental car in Kottayam, takes around 1.5 hours.
 One of the places that you should initially visit while reaching Vagamon is the suicide point in the pine forests.
-If you are coming from Kottayam, then this location will one of the first spots that you can visit.
+If you come from Kottayam, this location will one of the first spots you can visit.

 Another very popular location is the Punjar Palace.
-You will not be able to go inside this old palace as it is closed for visitors now.
-This palace is more than 500 years old and earlier it was one of the highly visited spots.
+You will not be able to enter this old palace as it is closed for visitors now.
+This palace is more than 500 years old; earlier, it was one of the highly visited spots.
 Nowadays, most visitors to Vagamon recommend this palace only on the way back from Vagamon to Kottayam.
-In another half an hour distance from this Punajar Palace is the Maramala Waterfalls.
-You can also visit this place while returning from Vagamon as it is closer to Kottayam than to Vagamon.
+Another half an hour distance from this Punajar Palace is the Maramala Waterfalls.
+You can also visit this place while returning from Vagamon as it is closer to Kottayam than Vagamon.

-If you travel a little more than 100 kms from the Kottayam Railway Station, then you will reach Thekkady which is another famous hill station of Kerala.
-In fact, Thekkady is one of the popular connecting points to Munnar, which is another popular hill station of Kerala.
-Thekkady is home to the Periyar forests and Periyar wildlife sanctuary.
-Situated near the Periyar lake, there are various sanctuaries, tiger reserves, and elephant reserves.
+If you travel little more than 100 kms from the Kottayam Railway Station,you will reach Thekkady,one of the hill station of Kerala.
+Thekkady is a popular connecting point to Munnar, another popular hill station of Kerala and home to the Periyar forests and Periyar wildlife sanctuary.
+Situated near the Periyar lake, are various sanctuaries, tiger reserves, and elephant reserves.
 You can take rides on the elephants in the Elephant Junction at moderate prices.
 One elephant can at most accommodate two persons.
-Other than Periyar forests, the most attractive spots in Thekkady are the tea, coffee plantations, and spice gardens.
-You should keep one day for the forest reserves, national parks and doing boat rides on the backwaters and the other day should be used to visit the plantations and spice gardens.
+Besides Periyar forests, the most attractive spots in Thekkady are the tea and coffee plantations, and spice gardens.
+You should keep one day for the forest reserves, national parks and doing boat rides on the backwaters.
+You can then use the other day to visit the plantations and spice gardens.

 Also Read: Kochi to Munnar Two Days Weekend Trip Ideas

-The next location that you should definitely go to is Munnar.
-This hill station can also be reached by a drive from Thekkady.
+The next location that you should go to is Munnar.
+You can reach this hill station can also be reached by a drive from Thekkady.
 However, the roads from Thekkady to Munnar are not in very good condition.
-Therefore, it would be a wiser decision to choose some other starting location for Munnar like Trivandrum.
-One of the popular tourist spots around Munnar is Devikulam, which is also called the Lake of the Goddess.
+Therefore, choosing another starting location for Munnar like Trivandrum would be wiser.
+One of the popular tourist spots around Munnar is Devikulam, also called the Lake of the Goddess.
 This place is famous for the Devikulam Lake, in the spring waters of which goddess Sita bathed.
-People generally come to see this lake and along with that bonuses are the coffee and tea plantations.
-Then there is the Mattupetty lake and dam.
-Here you can opt for boat rides with your family.
-There is a place in Munnar which launched the first hydro-electric project of Kerala and this place is called Pallivasal.
+People generally come to see this lake alonside the coffee and tea plantations.
+Then there is the Mattupetty lake and dam here you can opt for boat rides with your family.
+There is a place in Munnar that launched the first hydro-electric project called Pallivasal.
 It is not possible that you come to a hill station of Kerala and you don’t trek.
-For trekking purposes, you should visit a placed called Attukal in Munnar.
-There is another place on the outskirts of Munnar, which is also famous for trekking.
-This place is known as Lock Heart Gap.
+For trekking purposes, you should visit Attukal in Munnar (another place on the outskirts of Munnar) known as Lock Heart Gap.
 If you are a member of a professional trekking group, then you should first visit Lock Heart Gap for trekking and then go to the other popular spots of Munnar.

-Finally, Wayanad is another popular hill station of Kerala, which is at an altitude of around 800 meters from the sea level.
-Other than being a popular trekking site for mountaineers, Wayanad is home to the second largest wildlife sanctuary of Kerala.
+Finally, Wayanad is another popular hill station of Kerala, at an altitude of around 800 meters from the sea level.
+Besides being a popular trekking site for mountaineers, Wayanad is home to the second-largest wildlife sanctuary of Kerala.
 You will find tiger reserves in many of the sanctuaries.
-The highest peak of this hill station is the Chembra peak.
+The highest peak of this hill station is Chembra peak.
 It is advisable to keep at least half a day for trekking or visiting this peak area.
 It is very popular due to the presence of a heart-shaped lake.
 This peak is situated at an altitude of more than 6000 feet from the sea level.
-Two more popular tourist spots in this place are the Tiruneli temple and Papanashini river.
+Two more popular tourist spots in this place are the Tiruneli temple and the Papanashini river.
 Legend has it that all those who are sinners should take a bath in this papanashini river once before their death to get rid of their sins.